 A recent study indicates that not only is silence difficult to find, but we actively avoid it.
 In an experiment where individuals were given the choice of sitting in silence with their thoughts, or inflicting an electrical shock upon themselves, the results were surprising.
 Even though participants had previously stated that they would pay money to avoid being shocked, 67% of the men and 25% of women chose to inflict it on themselves rather than sit quietly and think for 15 minutes.

-While it can be difficult to carve out or choose time for silence, solitude and reflection, there are a few key reasons for us as leaders to do so:
+As we head into the busy holiday season, it is important to prioritize making some time for silence and rest.
+While it can be difficult to carve out or choose time for solitude and reflection, there are a few key reasons for us as leaders to do so:

 1. Healthy Relationships

 Relationships are critical to our health and wellbeing.
 In today’s busy, digitally-driven world, our longing for deep relationships is greater than ever.
 Often we substitute noise and a sense of connectedness for true relationships.
 Writer Johnathan Franzen describes that “our infatuation with technology provides an easy alternative to love.”
 Ironically, it is often silence and solitude that allow us the understanding and peace to engage in deep, caring, healthy relationships more regularly.
 Thomas Merton, in No Man Is an Island, explains: “The man who fears to be alone will never be anything but lonely, no matter how much he may surround himself with people.
 But the man who learns, in solitude and recollection, to be at peace with his own loneliness, and to prefer its reality to the illusion of merely natural companionship, comes to know the invisible companionship of God.
 Such a one is alone with God in all places, and he alone truly enjoys the companionship of other men, because he loves them in God.”

 2. Effective Leadership